crcandia/candia_lab/content/en/authors/admin/_index.md

 As an entrepreneur, Cristian has led and contributed to the development of AI- and data-based platforms such as <a href="https://lixandria.cl/about" target="_blank">Lixandria</a>, <a href="https://discolab.cl/#/about" target="_blank">Discolab</a>, <a href="https://priorizachile.cl/" target="_blank">PriorizaChile</a>, and especially <a href="https://capybara.cl/" target="_blank">Capybara</a>, a startup focused on using network science, experimental game theory, and AI to support school coexistence and the early detection of social dynamics in educational settings.

 He teaches graduate and undergraduate courses in areas such as **network science, complex systems, computational social science, causal inference, statistics for data science, unsupervised machine learning, and technological entrepreneurship**, connecting theory with applied, data-driven problem solving.

+Outside academia, Cristian enjoys sailing, basketball, fitness training, fishing, music, and creative technology projects.
+He is also an amateur vocalist and DJ, and often approaches side interests with the same curiosity that defines his research.
 </div>

 <div id="bio-esp" style="display:none;">